 It is interesting to read the minutes of the Special Committee which followed.
 The Special Committee appears to have been some kind of roving trouble-shooter Committee which reported direct to the Court of Common Council on other committees’ activities.

-The Special Committee had been involved before, and they had to explain how they had previously dismissed a plan to have housing.
-Their excuse related to a Labour minister’s refusal to approve a development in the Bridgewater estate.
-But, with the wind now firmly behind Wilkins and his supporters, the Special Committee found itself having to promote serious consideration of the Chamberlin Powell and Bon scheme.
+The Special Committee had previously dismissed plans for housing.
+After Wilkins’ intervention they found themselves very much on the back foot.
+They distinguished their earlier decision by attributing it to a Labour minister’s refusal to approve a development in the Bridgewater estate.
+Now, with the wind firmly behind Wilkins and his supporters, the Special Committee found itself having to back serious consideration of the Chamberlin Powell and Bon residential scheme.

 It was not unexpected that when the Special Committee needed to push the matter forward, they recommended instructing Chamberlin Powell and Bon to produce the next, more detailed, report for consideration.

 Chamberlin Powell and Bon and their proposed residential development for the Barbican had now attracted many enemies.
-Anthony Mealand, the chief planning officer and co-author of the competing Martin Mealand scheme might have been expected to be hostile.
+Anthony Mealand, the chief planning officer and co-author of the competing Martin Mealand scheme might have been expected to be the most hostile.
 But, in fact, he was supportive.
 His scheme was still employed south of the Barbican.
-But his successor who was now called the City Architect, was apparently implacably opposed to the residential development right the way through.
+But his successor, who was now called the City Architect, was apparently implacably opposed to the residential development right from the start.
 Another enemy was Francis Forty, the City Engineer.
-He had put forward the much discredited Forty plan many years earlier on behalf of the Improvements and Town Planning Committee – some would say on behalf of vested City interests – to simply rebuild the City as it had been before the war.
+He had put forward the much-derided Forty plan several years earlier on behalf of the Improvements and Town Planning Committee – some might say, on behalf of vested City interests – to simply rebuild the City as it had been before the War.

 So, Chamberlin had to tread warily.
-The 1956 plan continued to perform the main function of arguing that a residential development could be profitable.
-It also made sure of the support of members with special interests such as the Schools Committee and the Music Committee and managed to find a way to shoehorn the City of London school (for boys) into the scheme.
+The 1956 plan repeated the strategy of arguing that a residential development could be profitable.
+It also made sure of the support of councillors with special interests, such as members of the Schools Committee and the Music Committee.
+(For example, they found a way to shoehorn the City of London school (for boys) into the scheme.)

 But Chamberlin had greater ambitions for the scheme than what was already proposed.
 He took a risk.
-He more or less insisted that he would only produce the revised report if the City agreed to include in it the land between Beech Street and Fann Street.
-He used the need to find space for all the schools to justify the North Barbican addition.
+He insisted that he would only produce the revised report if the City agreed to include in it the land between Beech Street and Fann Street.
+He used the need to find space for all the schools as the excuse to justify the North Barbican addition.
 That was agreed.

-Behind the scenes, Chamberlin had opened up another powerful centre of support.
-He either knew already, or arranged to be introduced to, Duncan Sandys, MP, the new Minister of Housing and Local government.
+Behind the scenes, Chamberlin had opened up another powerful supporter.
+He either already knew socially, or arranged to be introduced to, Duncan Sandys, MP, the new Minister of Housing and Local Government.
 He persuaded Duncan Sandys to press the case for the residential development in the Barbican area.
 Duncan Sandys sent several letters to the Lord Mayor supporting residential development, increasingly forceful in tone.